acsauk-mojd/katas/process_review/exercises/checkout/README.md

 ## Checkout

-The purpose of this challenge is to implement a supermarket checkout that calculates the total price of a number of items - to be run in a REPL like IRB.
+The purpose of this challenge is to implement a supermarket checkout that calculates the total price of a number of items - to be run in a REPL like PsySH or just passed to tests.
 Don't worry about I/O.

 ### Requirements